TD-Dan/Sunwai/Sunwai.md

 ## Words: Structure, Meaning, and Creation

-Penetoki words are designed to be meaningful, flexible, and systematically related.
+Sunwai words are designed to be meaningful, flexible, and systematically related.
 Understanding their structure and inherent multi-layered meaning is key to both using and extending the language effectively.

 ### 1. Homophonity: The Multi-Layered Nature of Words

-A core design principle of Penetoki is **homophonity**: most words intentionally possess multiple layers of meaning and can function flexibly in different grammatical roles based on context or the use of clarifying particles.
+A core design principle of Sunwai is **homophonity**: most words intentionally possess multiple layers of meaning and can function flexibly in different grammatical roles based on context or the use of clarifying particles.
 This avoids needing unique words for every nuance and allows for expressive depth with a concise vocabulary.

 Each word entry in the dictionary typically lists its potential roles: